robbrad/UKBinCollectionData/wiki/Councils.md

 - `-u` - UPRN
 - `-p` - postcode

-Note: To get the UPRN, you will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search).

-Postcode should be put in double quotes with a space in the middle.
+Note: Provide your UPRN and postcode.
+Find your UPRN using [FindMyAddress](https://www.findmyaddress.co.uk/search).
+The postcode should be wrapped in double quotes with a space in the middle.

 ---